zer0xday/bash-mysql-migrations/README.md

 4. Set your database credentials in `config.sh` you can change migrations table name as well
 5. Run script `./migrate.sh`

+**To create new query file you can use `create.sh` script, e.g.: `./create.sh add-sample-column` will make new sql file with actual date and your task name given as parameter**

 Enjoy!